OCA Technical Specification

 A Conformance Overlay indicates whether data entry for each attribute is mandatory or optional.

-attributes (see Common attributes), the Conformance Overlay MAY include the following attributes:
+In addition to the Mandatory attributes, the Conformance Overlay MAY include the following attributes:

 attribute_conformance